 Let’s face it, figuring out what your baby is going to sleep in is the most essential part of putting together your nursery.
 It can be a bit confusing deciding whether you should buy a cot, moses basket or a crib, and then there’s the various sizes and styles!
-We would recommend buying a cot bed as they tend to last beyond the first year and some may even convert into toddler beds and your child grows.
-Some also come with additional storage for those with limited space.
+The most important thing is important that you find the baby bed style that suits you best.

-Remember that babies feed on a very different and sporadic schedule than we may, so being prepared for not only daytime but especially nighttime feeding is most important.
+Remember that babies feed on a very different and sporadic schedule than we may, so being prepared for not only daytime but especially nighttime feeding is important.